greg-raven/Uncommon-Sense/_posts/2020-04-16-more-power-means-more-abuse-of-power.md

 ---
-title: 'More power means more abuse of power'
+title: "More power means more abuse of power"
 layout: post
 categories:
 - corruption